ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0007-bangkok-post-2026-transformation.md

 ---

+## 5a.
+Residual Public‑Company Governance: The Proxy‑Mechanism as Structural Signal

+The 2026 AGM documentation includes a full set of **proxy forms**, including *Proxy Form C*, used exclusively by **foreign shareholders who hold their shares through a Thai custodian**.
+This mechanism is typical of **public‑company governance**, even though the Bangkok Post was delisted in July 2024.

+The presence of these forms reveals three structural facts:

+### **1. The company still operates under the legal architecture of a public limited company**
+Even after delisting, the Bangkok Post must follow the procedural framework of the *Public Limited Companies Act*, including:

+- proxy voting
+- custodian representation
+- formalised voting instructions
+- strict procedural compliance

+This creates the appearance of a public‑company governance environment, even though ownership is now highly concentrated.

+### **2. Institutional investors still exist — but only as formal remnants**
+The proxy forms assume:

+- foreign shareholders
+- custodians
+- institutional voting structures

+In practice, however, the ownership structure after the 2025 and 2026 conversions is dominated by:

+- **Suthikiati (>70% projected)**
+- **Bangkok Bank (~12–15%)**
+- **minority shareholders (<15%)**

+The proxy architecture remains, but its practical relevance is minimal.

+### **3. Governance formality contrasts with governance reality**
+The proxy system illustrates a structural tension:

+- **Formally:**
+  The Bangkok Post still behaves like a widely held public company.

+- **Substantively:**
+  The company is now a **privately dominated media asset** with a single controlling patron.

+This contrast is not a contradiction — it is a typical pattern in Thai corporate governance, where legal form and ownership reality often diverge.

+---

 ## 6. Conclusion: A strategic medium, not a market medium

 2026 is not only the Bangkok Post’s 80th anniversary.